amosproj/amos2022ss04-digital-identity/.github/ISSUE_TEMPLATE/feature_request.md

 ## Definition of done (DoD)

-- Added only after week 5
-- The same for all features
-- Here goes the project specific part

-## DoD general criteria

 - code peer-reviewed (by at least one team member)
 - acceptance criteria met
 - integrated into a clean build